Are you worried about your memory and/or thinking skills?

 - possible other investigations including a urine test, chest x-ray or head scan

-- If your GP is unable to find a physical or other cause for your memory symptoms and your score on the memory screening test is lower than expected, they will decide whether to refer you as appropriate to the Older Peoples Mental Health Team, Neurology Service, or Medicine-for-the-Elderly Team for a more comprehensive assessment to help find out the cause.
+- If your GP is unable to find a physical or other cause for your memory symptoms and your score on the memory screening test is lower than expected, they will decide whether to refer you as appropriate to the Memory Clinic, Older Peoples Mental Health Team, Neurology Service, or Medicine-for-the-Elderly Team for a more comprehensive assessment to help find out the cause.

 Below are some helpful tips to help manage when living with memory and thinking problems.